brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 - [ ] Consider an integrated half-bridge mosfet solution.
 Might actually be cheaper than discrete components and take up less space.
 - [ ] Output capacitors should be same height or shorter than inductors.
 You can't lay it flat on the back without it feeling unstable.
 - [ ] Add MOSFET to PWMEN pin (see Design Faults)
-- [ ] Add test points to critical connection for bed of nails testing
+- [ ] Add test points to critical connection for bed of nails testing (16 IO for Salea Automation)
   - [ ] SPI
   - [ ] Power
     - [ ] 1.1V